 BOOKS: "Cruel and Unusual: The American Death Penalty and the Founders' Eighth Amendment"

-(J. Bessler, "Cruel and Unusual: The American Death Penalty and the Founders’ Eighth Amendment," Northeastern University Press, 2012; posted Feb.
-7, 2012).
+(J. Bessler, "Cruel and Unusual: The American Death Penalty and the Founders' Eighth Amendment," Northeastern University Press, forthcoming January 2012).
+The book can be pre-ordered on Amazon.com.
 See U.S. Supreme Court.
-Read more Books about the death penalty.
+Read more Books on the death penalty.